 The Impact Assessment section of this report assesses the specific ecological matters that are to be considered.
-The Impact Assessment section of this report also addresses the objectives of the W2 zoning.

 Coastal Management SEPP 2018

 The new SEPP Coastal Management 2018 combines SEPP 14 (Coastal Wetlands), SEPP 26 (Littoral Rainforests) and SEPP 71 (Coastal Protection) and clause 5.5 of the Standard Instrument into one integrated policy.
 These policies have been repealed.
 This SEPP defines four coastal management areas and specifies the assessment of development within these management areas.